-Getting started on your coding journey can be a little intimidating but don’t worry there are plenty of ways to get you started.
+Getting started on your coding journey can be intimidating, but don’t worry.
+There are plenty of ways to get you started.
 You can self-study, go to a 4-year University, or join a coding bootcamp.
 Each of these options has its pros and cons.
 So, you will need to do your research and see what works best for you.

-Now, assuming you started on either of those paths to LEARN how to code you will begin your hunt for your first coding job.
-There are a variety of jobs you can pursue and it can be hard to know which direction you want to go.
-That’s why we made a list of some of the most common jobs our coding bootcamp graduates gravitate to once they complete our program.
+Now, assuming you started on either of those paths to LEARN how to code, you will begin your hunt for your first coding job.
+There are a variety of jobs you can pursue, and it can be hard to know which direction you want to go.
+We list some of the most common jobs our coding bootcamp graduates gravitate to once they complete our program.

-When you are first applying to coding positions you are most likely looking at entry-level positions.
-That’s because you are still green with no real-world coding experience (unless you had an internship opportunity).
-That being said, entry-level positions are where you want to be at this point.
+When you are first applying to coding positions, you are most likely looking at entry-level positions.
+You are still green with no real-world coding experience (unless you had an internship opportunity).
+That being said, entry-level jobs are where you want to be.
 They will help you grow into the profession and build relationships with your peers who can help you advance your career.
-Check out out the entry-level jobs we think you should be looking into down below.
+Check out the entry-level jobs we think you should be looking into below.